hitoshi-watase/nablla/docs/6-lifecycle-fetch.en.md

 # Lifecycle: Post & Fetch
+Last updated: 2025-10-22

+>This chapter introduces Nablla’s local lifecycle features that let you save and restore data as JSON files directly in the browser.

 In the previous chapter, you learned how *save and *load handled data persistence inside the browser.
 This section extends that same lifecycle outward ? connecting Nablla to remote data sources.